StakeSagaQuo/9gag-delete-nsfw/README.md

 This greasemonkey script will automatically delete any posts marked as NSFW.

 ## Install
+### Firefox
 You must have Greasemonkey installed on Firefox.
-If you use Google Chrome, Tampermonkey will work.

 [Click here](https://raw.githubusercontent.com/StakeSagaQuo/9gag-delete-nsfw/master/9gag_nsfw_delete.user.js) to install the script.

+### Chrome
+You should install Tampermonkey.
+Then, open [chrome:extensions](chrome://extensions) in a new window.
+Click and hold on [this link](https://raw.githubusercontent.com/StakeSagaQuo/9gag-delete-nsfw/master/9gag_nsfw_delete.user.js) and drag-and-drop it onto the chrome extensions page.

+## Updates
 It will automatically update if there are updates available.

 ## Purpose